 - Weed killed twice a year - following the summer and winter prune

 Trees are not pruned on a regular basis but you can make a request online for to be done work to a tree growing on the grounds of one of our flat blocks, sheltered schemes or hostel.

-Weeds on hard surfaces are treated three times a year.
+Weeds on hard surfaces are treated up to three times a year.
 Dead weeds are not removed.

 The weed killer used is a contact herbicide, it does not contaminate the soil and water table, nor will it harm wildlife or your pets.
 It will normally take effect within 7-10 days of being applied.
 During early spring or autumn it may take a little longer before the effects can be seen.

 - it is too windy - the herbicide could drift on to adjacent land and cause damage

 - when there is risk of rain - the herbicide would be washed off before it could be absorbed by the weed.